-Additonal roles exist as captains of sports teams, in the School’s Combined Cadet Force, and in organising drama productions or music ensembles.
+Additional roles exist as captains of sports teams, in the School’s Combined Cadet Force, and in organising drama productions or music ensembles.

 Our academic standards are exceptional: we expect the best from our students and they rise to the challenge.

-Our curriculum focuses on traditional A-level subject—the qualifications most in demand by universities and employers.
-Typically 80% of A-level grades are at A or B grade.
+Our curriculum focuses on traditional A Level subject—the qualifications most in demand by universities and employers.
+Typically 80% of A Level grades are at A or B grade.